-The Technology and Maintenance Council’s RP 618A, a standard for bearing adjustment procedure, permits endplay to a maximum of 0.005 inches.
-(A fine human hair has a diameter in the range of 0.003 to 0.005 inches.)
+The Technology and Maintenance Council’s RP 618A, a standard for bearing adjustment procedure, permits endplay to a maximum of 0.005 inch.
+(A fine human hair has a diameter in the range of 0.003 to 0.005 inch.)
 Many of the bearing technology experts believe this to be excessive.

 This standard refers to the adjustment of jam nuts and calls for dial indicator measurement and fine-tuning each adjustment to meet the required range.

-In our lab, we’ve found it typical that the step of securing a jam nut in accordance with the procedure changes the setting by tightening the inner nut by approximately 0.009 inches.
+In our lab, we’ve found it typical that the step of securing a jam nut in accordance with the procedure changes the setting by tightening the inner nut by approximately 0.009 inch.

 Procedures recommended with single nut products do not have this added potential for error.
 However, they too require measurement for verification of the result.

 Careful measurement of bearing settings must be done with accurate equipment and procedures.
-Those who believe they can determine acceptable settings by rocking the wheel and “feeling” the play in the wheel-end simply do not understand what is required and will often accept out-of-tolerance settings.
+Those that believe they can determine acceptable settings by rocking the wheel and “feeling” the play in the wheel end simply do not understand what is required and will often accept out-of-tolerance settings.